mark-torres/python-stuff/automate/notes.md

 	>>> subprocess.Popen('/usr/bin/gnome-calculator')
 	<subprocess.Popen object at 0x7f2bcf93b20>

 The return value is a Popen object, which has two useful methods: `poll()` and `wait()`.
 The `poll()` method will return None if the process is still running at the time `poll()` is called.
 If the program has terminated, it will return the process's integer exit code.
 An exit code is used to indicate whether the process terminated without errors (an exit code of 0) or whether an error caused the process to terminate (a nonzero exit code—generally 1, but it may vary depending on the program).
 The `wait()` method will block until the launched process has terminated.
 This is helpful if you want your program to pause until the user finishes with the other program.
-The return value of `wait()` is the process’s integer exit code.
+The return value of `wait()` is the process's integer exit code.

 Windows example: